TheOriginalGeez/Cupid/README.md

 Another category of mods you can easily add to this setup.
 You only have to make sure that the outfits fit the character body (see [Character Mods](#character-mods)).
 It's also a good idea to find BodySlide files for that outfit so you can customize it.

-Simply install any outfits or armors through MO2 and build them with morphs to the preset you want inside BodySlide.
+Simply install any outfits through MO2 and build them with morphs to the preset you want inside BodySlide.

 ### ENB